-- Advise SFAS of any additional aid received that is not indicated on your Financial Aid Financing Plan Offer notification. - Inform SFAS if you expect to withdraw from the university.
+- Advise SFAS of any additional aid received that is not indicated on your College Financing Plan notification. - Inform SFAS if you expect to withdraw from the university.
 (Refer to Section "XVI.
-Withdrawals or Failure to Enroll" for more information about withdrawals.) - Follow application filing deadlines as indicated in this guide and submit to SFAS all required documentation for verification of financial and other information pertaining to your application within 14 days of the request. - Give permission to SFAS to relay pertinent financial, academic, and other information to donors of aid uponrequest. - Maintain Satisfactory Academic Progress (SAP) for financial aid.
+Withdrawals or Failure to Enroll" for more information about withdrawals.) - Follow application filing deadlines as indicated in this guide and submit to SFAS all required documentation for verification of financial and other information pertaining to your application within 14 days of the request. - · Permit SFAS to relay pertinent financial, academic, and other information to donors of aid upon request. - Maintain Satisfactory Academic Progress (SAP) for financial aid.
 Refer to "Section X. Satisfactory Academic Progress (SAP) Policy" for SAP guidelines. - Comply with the rules governing the types of assistance that you receive.